 They hold the artistic and creative skills of the project and everyone involved is supposed to work in collaboration under their guidance.
-But, sometimes the environment becomes pressured and difficult to work in due to various production issues, restrictions and going over budget, being pretty common.
+But, sometimes the environment becomes pressured and difficult to work.
+This is due to various production issues, restrictions and going over budget, being pretty common.

-Director’s main responsibilities for a feature film or indie production is as follows:
+Director’s main responsibilities for a feature film or indie production are as follows:

-Their first duty is to get a script written and secured.
-The great example of this was with James Cameron who held the script of project Aliens until he was selected as the director to direct that film.
+- Their first duty is to get a script written and secured.
+A great example of this was James Cameron who held the script of Project Aliens until he was selected as the director to direct that film.

-They are the person who is hired by the producer, so having good credits and a good track record and profile is important.
+- They are the person who is hired by the producer.
+Having good credits and a good track record and profile is important.

-A director is interlinked with the production company and remains part of the project throughout the whole filmmaking process.
-This is where directors such as Ridley Scott, JJ Abrams & Steven Spielberg all own production companies as well as being independent directors.
-Many of them will also act as a Producer or Exec Producer for the films they are work on.
+- A director is interlinked with the production company and remains part of the project throughout the whole filmmaking process.
+This is where directors such as Ridley Scott, JJ Abrams & Steven Spielberg all own production companies.
+Many of them will also act as a Producer or Exec Producer for the films they are working on.

-When the director comes on board to begin pre-production, they will work closely with the 1st AD (assistant director), the producer, the production designer, costume dept, hair and makeup designer, DoP(director of photography) the actors and the production office.
+When the director comes on board to begin pre-production, they will work closely with the 1st AD (assistant director), the producer, the production designer, the costume dept, the hair and makeup designer, the DoP (director of photography) the actors and the production office.
 So it’s fair to say, they have a lot of plates to spin.

 The primary responsibilities of the director during pre-production are:

-Keenly reading the script, focusing on its words develops an overall vision of a story.
+- Keenly reading the script and focusing on its words develops an overall vision of a story.
 Then, the next step is to convert it into characters that formulate the best vision.
 If the story is character-based, then the director must drive such actions that are motivating and inspiring.

-The director may request changes be made to the script by the writer if the original story isn’t perfect or there is a need for amendments in any character, situation or location.
+- The director may request changes be made to the script by the writer.
+This is if the original story isn’t perfect or there is a need for amendments in any character, situation or location.
 In the filming process or studio, rewriting is not done by the original writer but by the director.

-The hired cast read through the script in preparation for the filming and of course meet with the director to discuss their vision for specific scenes or characters.
+- The hired cast read through the script in preparation for the filming.
+They also meet with the director to discuss their vision for specific scenes or characters.

 What does a director do during production?

-Ensures the job of every department: The director is the person who is responsible for ensuring that every department is doing his job or not.
-Further, it is a responsibility to provide them with their tasks supported by the head of the production.
+- Ensures the job of every department: The director is the person who is responsible for ensuring that every department is doing its job or not.
+Further, it is a responsibility to provide them with their tasks supported by the head of production.

-The principal of photography: During the film, a director makes 100s of decisions and will ask many questions of the DoP.
+- The principal of photography: During the film, a director makes 100s of decisions and will ask many questions of the DoP.
 Both of them will be focusing on photography and what’s going on camera.
-This can be very stressful due to hectic routines, there are less typical days on a shoot, rather, days become long and work is scheduled to the next day.
+This can be very stressful due to hectic routines, there are fewer typical days on a shoot, rather, days become long and work is scheduled for the next day.

 Relationship level of directors with production & crew team:

-Makeup designer & costume designer.
-You will need the maximum amount of time as possible to select the designer and manufacture a wardrobe befitting the films need.
+- Makeup designer & costume designer.
+You will need the maximum amount of time possible to select the designer and manufacture a wardrobe befitting the film’s needs.
 The director will work with the designer to build up characters during the pre-production period.

 How to become a film director?